gkrishnan/gkrishnan.github.io/_posts/2015-06-09-apache-spark-part3-hello-world.md

     [success] Total time: 33 s, completed Jun 10, 2015 11:29:40 AM

 Finally, run spark-submit.
+This command is used to run Spark applications on a cluster.
 Please note that in the below script SPARK-HOME should point to where you installed/unzipped Spark:

     $ SPARK-HOME/bin/spark-submit \